Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Introduction

 To delve deeper into understanding the dynamical properties of inner functions, we restrict to a natural class of inner functions called {\em one component inner functions} introduced by W.~Cohn in \cite{cohn}.
 According to the original definition, an inner function $F:\mathbb{D}\to\mathbb{D}$ is a one component inner function if the set $\{ z \in \mathbb{D} : |F(z)| < c \}$ is connected for some $c\in (0,1)$.
 From the point of view of dynamical systems, it is more useful to say that a one component inner function is an inner function whose set of singular values is compactly contained in the unit disk.

-An equivalence of the two definitions, as well as a number of basic properties of one component inner functions will be given in Section \ref{sec:one-component}.
-In particular, we will see that one component inner functions admit sufficiently nice Markov partitions, which allows us to view them as conformal graph directed Markov systems introduced in \cite{MU} and more systematically treated in \cite{URM22, KU1}.
+The equivalence of the two definitions, as well as a number of basic properties of one component inner functions will be established in Section \ref{sec:one-component}.
+In particular, we will see that one component inner functions admit sufficiently nice Markov partitions, which allows us to view them as conformal graph directed Markov systems -- a notion introduced in \cite{MU} and further developed in \cite{URM22, KU1}.
 We may therefore study the dynamics of one component inner functions on the unit circle by working in the abstract symbolic setting of countable alphabet subshifts of finite type.

 Let $F:\mathbb{D}\to\mathbb{D}$ be a centered one-component inner function.
 For $x \in \partial \mathbb{D}$ and $T > 0$, consider the {\em counting function}

 More generally, for a Borel set $B \subset \partial \mathbb{D}$, one can form the function $n(x,T,B)$ which counts the number of iterated pre-images $y$ that lie in $B$.
 We show: